Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### Relevance of documents

-We had not updated RFCs — they are history.
+We never updated RFCs; they are like historical records.
 Therefore, from a historical point of view, all of them are relevant.

-But still, they can be divided by their reflection on the current state of the project (at the time I left).
+But they can still be divided by their reflection on the project's current state (at the time I left).

 I identified 4 states:

 - `applied` — at least part of the RFC has been applied to the project in some form.
 It is now in the code or in the processes.
 - `planned` — the RFC had been discussed by the team, approved, but not yet applied due to other planning priorities.
-Usually these are some major changes in the architecture that do not need to be done right now, but need to be prepared for.
+Usually these are some significant changes in the architecture that do not need to be done right now, but need to be prepared for.
 - `applied & deprecated` — the changes were applied, but then completely removed.
-For example, they did not work, or the project concept changed.
+For example, they did not work as expected, or the project concept changed.
 - `not applied & deprecated` — discussed, but not approved.
-Or planned, but then the planes changed.
+Or planned, but then the plans changed.

 Observations:

 - Most of the RFCs are applied and actual.
 - Completely "useless" RFCs are about 13%.
 In my opinion, this is a good sign — we were discussing what we needed.
 And what we didn't need — we didn't discuss.
 - The further into the past, the more `deprecated` RFCs.
 The closer to the present, the more `planned` RFCs.
 It looks logical.
 - You can notice that Q3/22 was especially rich in unused RFCs.
-This correlates well with the changes in plans and the team that occurred in Q4/22.
+This correlates well with the changes in plans and the team in Q4/22.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"